 For avid gardeners, there are other reasons to become familiar with composting: it saves money on fertilizer and your garden will love the nutrients it provides.
 Your roses, azaleas and hollyhocks will thank you.

-In addition, composting is a great way to involve your family in recycling, and you’ll be a role model for your children and your neighbours.
+In addition, composting is a great way to involve your family in recycling, and you’ll be a role model for your children and your neighbors.

 Composting by the Numbers

 In Canada, composting has become a more common practice over time.
 In 2011, Statistics Canada reported that 61 per cent of all households had done some type of composting, up 46 percentage points from 1994.
 Forty-five percent of households composted kitchen waste and 68 percent composted yard waste.
 In addition, residential waste disposal decreased by four percent from 2006 to 2008.